Tsung Yuen Ha

 Tsung Yuen Ha (松園下) is a village in Ta Kwu Ling, North District, Hong Kong.

 Administration

-Tsung Yuen Ha is a recognised village under the New Territories Small House Policy.
-It is one of the villages represented within the Ta Kwu Ling District Rural Committee.
-For electoral purposes, Tsung Yuen Ha is part of the Sha Ta constituency, which is currently represented by Ko Wai-kei.
+Tsung Yuen Ha is a recognised village under the New Territories Small House Policy and represented within the Ta Kwu Ling District Rural Committee.
+For electoral purposes, it is in the Sha Ta constituency, currently represented by Ko Wai-kei.

-History
+Population

-At the time of the 1911 census, the population of Tsung Yuen Ha was 85.
-The number of males was 39.
+At the time of the 1911 census, Tsung Yuen Ha had 46 females and 39 males.